Do Anti-Dandruff Hair Oils Really Work? Know The Truth Here!

 Can Coconut Oil Treat Dandruff?

 A study done in 2008 found that coconut oil is great at treating eczema and fungus in adults (5).
-Since malassezia is also a fungus, coconut oil may help in treating and controlling dandruff.
+Since malassezia is also a fungus, you can also use coconut oil to combat dandruff as it has anti-fungal properties.

 Another research study found that coconut oil reduces inflammation and pain (6).
 Hence, it might be helpful in treating dandruff-related skin issues.